BYD F3

 The BYD F3 is a compact car that was produced by the Chinese car manufacturer BYD between 2005 and 2021.
-A rebadged 4th gen Honda City, production of the first generation model commenced in September 2005.
+The first BYD vehicle of their own design, production of the first generation model commenced in September 2005.
 A few variants were introduced including the BYD F3DM plug-in hybrid version, and the larger and more premium BYD G3 and BYD L3.

-The second generation model was launched in 2012 as a more premium option called the Surui.
+The second generation was launched in 2012 as a more premium option called the Surui.
 The second generation model was sold alongside the first generation facelift models and spawned the more upmarket BYD Qin which later replaced the Surui and fits inline with the rest of the Dynasty series BYD models.

 First generation (2005)

 The first generation BYD F3 commenced production in September 2005.
 The original F3 is powered by Mitsubishi's 4G-series four-cylinder engines for early models.

 Between 2011 and 2013, the BYD F3 was assembled in Russia, at TagAZ factory.